edovil/learning-django/README.md

 # learning-django

 Repo just for play and learn django.
-It's public if anyone find this repo useful.
+It's public for anyone who find this repo useful.

 The documentation of Django proyect is [here](https://docs.djangoproject.com/en/4.0/)

 # Install & Configuration

-## Virtual Enviroment
+## Virtual Environment

-In this version, we use virtualenv (and the virtual environment is not in the repo, so you have to set up that).
+In this version, we use `virtualenv` (and the virtual environment is not in the repo, so you have to set up that).
 Run these commands in first place:

 ```bash
 cd /path/to/your/project